South Yuba Recreation Area

 South Yuba Primitive Camp (BLM)

-Located 0.3 mile hike east of the Humbug Creek Picnic site, this area is open to primitive camping with tables and toilet.
+Located 0.3 mile hike east of the Humbug Creek Picnic site, this area is open to primitive camping with tables.

 Spring Creek Trail (State Parks)